kareemNagah/Summary_2023/README.md

 ## Usage

 To view the notebooks, simply click on the links in the table of contents above.
 Each notebook is organized into sections, with headings for each concept, tip, or trick.
-You can navigate between sections using the table of contents on the left-hand side of the notebook.